Trial Parameters

 Parameter file

 The parameter file serves to initialize the Orchestrator default parameters.
-It is able to set all parameters except for the configs.
+It is able to set all parameters except for the configs and actor default actions.

 The file uses the YAML configuration language.
 It consists of one top level YAML section called trial_params.
 Any other top level section will be ignored.

-: List of properties related to the data logger.
-If this section is not present, data logging is disabled.endpoint
+• datalog: List of parameters related to the data logger.
+If this section is not present, data logging is disabled.

-: List of actor properties.
-The number of actors may not be suited for all trials.name
+• actors: List of actor parameter sets.
+Note that as defaults, the number of actors may not be suited for all trials.

 E.g.: